michael-s-downs/thethingineed/services/documentation/techhubgenaillmapi.md

 ![alt text](imgs/techhubgenaillmapi/genai-llmapi-v1.4.0-config.png)

-Also in case the model param is not provided, the files-secretes architecture would look ike this:
+Also in case the model param is not provided, the files-secretes architecture would look like this:

 ![alt text](imgs/techhubgenaillmapi/genai-llmapi-v2.0.0-flow-llmapi-config-without-model-param.png)

 #### Secrets